Pictures of Week in Latin America & Caribbean Photo Gallery

 .

-The gallery was curated by AP photo editor Leslie Mazoch in Mexico City
+The gallery was curated by AP photojournalist Fernando Llano in Mexico City

 Follow AP visual journalism: